Find the location closest to you - we have locations all around the city.

 Venice Train Station is also known as Venezia Santa Lucia and is the city's central station.
 It sits right on the famed Grand Canal.
 Whether making your way from a business meeting to an after work dinner, or seeing the city as a tourist, use Bounce as a hassle-free way to stow your stuff between events.

-Where is the best places to stay and eat while in Venice?
+Where are the best places to stay and eat while in Venice?

 Where are the best parks and nature attractions in Venice?

-Venice offers several scenic parks including Royal Gardens of Venice, Papadopoli Gardens, and Public Gardens.
+Venice offers several scenic parks including Forte Marghera, Royal Gardens of Venice, and Papadopoli Gardens.

 What are the best museums and historical attractions in Venice?

 If you're looking for a good museum in Venice, we recommend Doge's Palace, St Mark's Basilica, and Ca' d'Oro.
-If you prefer to be outside, you can give yourself a walking tour and see some of Venice's most popular historical attractions including Venice and its Lagoon and monuments like Piazzetta dei Leoncini, Monumento All'Armata Navale, or Monument.
-Lastly, you can enjoy the local ruin of Ruins, Monastero San Nicolò della Cavana, or Forte Rossarol.
+If you prefer to be outside, you can give yourself a walking tour and see some of Venice's most popular historical attractions including Venice, Villa Foscari, detta "La Malcontenta", or Venice and its Lagoon and monuments like Piazzetta dei Leoncini, Monumento All'Armata Navale, or Monument.
+Lastly, you can enjoy the local ruin of Ruins, Rocca dei Vescovi, or Il Castelletto.

 Live Life Light